-Students deciding to pursue the English major at Penn study Literature and Culture across the full range of media, from books and manuscripts to film and digital media.
 The major is intentionally of flexible design, consisting of 13 courses distributed as follows:

-- Core (6 courses).
+- 6-course Core

 - Junior Research Seminar (English 200, offered in 8-12 different versions each year)

 - 4 Advanced Seminars

 Majors adopting the Standard Curriculum may add a Concentration if they wish.
 With this flexibility, our majors are able to construct courses of study that correspond to their own growing intellectual interests.
 Some decide to explore entire literary periods (from medieval to the present day), others individual genres (poetry, prose, drama, and cinema), and others specific literary cultures (whether British American, or African-American, Asian-American, Latina/o, Caribbean, Celtic, South African, or other literatures in English).

 Concentrations do not increase the total number of courses for the major; students instead build the concentration from courses already taken to fulfill the major.
 Several concentrations, including the creative writing, cinema and media studies, and historical concentrations, deviate slightly in their requirements from the standard curriculum to allow students the flexbility needed to fully immerse themselves in these fields.

 Declaring the English Major

 Whether you are ready to declare a major in English or still trying to figure out if English is right for you, we invite you to meet with the Undergraduate Chair (Josephine Park) or Associate Undergraduate Chair (Deborah Burnham) during our walk-in hours.
 You can also email us for an appointment.
 We also encourage you to talk to the professors teaching your current English courses!

 When you are ready to declare your major, we will help you through the following decisions: